 Smoke alarm battery replacement for the elderly (SABRE)

-Fire & Rescue NSW's SABRE program is designed to support senior citizens residing in their own homes who have limited domestic support, in assisting them in the maintenance of their fire safety devices, primarily their battery operated smoke alarms.
+Fire & Rescue NSW's SABRE is designed to support senior citizens residing in their own homes who have limited domestic support, in assisting them in the maintenance of their fire safety devices, primarily their battery operated smoke alarms.

 Smoke alarms for the deaf and hearing impaired